10 Best Plants for Goldfish Tanks

 What plants will goldfish not eat?

 Goldfish are less likely to eat Anubias, Java Fern, Bucephalandra, Marimo Moss Balls, and Cryptocoryne Wendtii.
+No plant is completely safe from every goldfish.

 Do goldfish eat Java Fern?